 In 2009, journalists from 27 nonpartisan, nonprofit news organizations gathered at the Pocantico Center in New York to plan the future of investigative journalism.
 The result of that meeting, the Pocantico Declaration, established the Investigative News Network (now named the Institute for Nonprofit News) and laid a foundation of collaboration among a new collective of nonprofit newsrooms dedicated to serving the public interest.

-Today, INN has grown to over 180 nonprofit media organizations in North America.
+Today, INN has grown to nearly 200 nonprofit media organizations in North America.
 Our community shares best practices, collaborates on stories, pools resources and receives cutting-edge training in professional, organizational and business development.
 Together, we’ve managed to increase the reach and impact of their work as they seek to inform communities, hold the powerful accountable and help keep our democracy free.

 INN’s vision is to build a nonprofit news network that ensures all people in every community have access to trusted news.
 To that end, we pursue our mission of providing education and business support services to our nonprofit member organizations and promoting the value and benefit of public-service and investigative journalism.
 Through five strategic program areas, we seek to: